KUTV: News operation

 Mark Eubank departed in June 1989 after signing a contract with KSL-TV and its parent, Bonneville International Corporation, though a non-compete clause in his contract kept him from appearing on KSL-TV until early 1991.
-The move came at a time when the financial reverses the Hatches were experiencing led to low morale and low pay at KUTV.
+The move came as morale and pay at KUTV were low due to the Hatch family's financial reverses.
 The departure was a significant loss for KUTV; Harold Schindler of The Salt Lake Tribune called it the most devastating talent raid in local television since KSL-TV poached Bob Welti and Paul James from channel 4 (then known as KCPX-TV), a move that allowed KSL-TV to surge ahead as Utah's news leader.
-When Eubanks debuted on KSL-TV at the start of 1991, KUTV fell eight rating points and KSL rose four, blunting a challenge channel 2 had been posing in the late 1980s.
+When Eubank debuted on KSL-TV at the start of 1991, KUTV fell eight rating points and KSL rose four, blunting a challenge channel 2 had been posing in the late 1980s.
 This was in spite of rehiring Terry Wood, who returned to Utah after a stint in New Orleans.
 Though channel 2 continued to command a healthy lead in morning news and at noon and ran closer in early evening news, KUTV fell back to a weaker second-place versus KSL-TV after the Eubank hiring.
 Facing a challenge from KTVX, KUTV hired its former anchor, Phil Riesen, in 1993 and recovered some of its lost viewership.

 Ahead of the 1995 affiliation switch, KUTV was fending off a challenge from an advancing KTVX.
 The change to CBS came at a time when that network was weaker than NBC in the ratings.
 KUTV's late news viewership declined by about a third after the switch, owing to poor lead-in programming from CBS, but ratings in other time periods held steady.
 After the introduction of metered rankings to the Salt Lake City market in late 1996, KUTV slipped to third place at 11 p.m.

 The station retooled its anchor lineup in 1996 and 1997; Wood's contract was not renewed, and he was replaced nearly a year later by Mark Koelbel.
 The 5 and 6 p.m. newscasts were replaced with a combined hour at 5.
-Through this period, KUTV continued to be a solid number-two in late news to KSL, whose newscasts were among the highest-rated in major markets; the challenge from KTVX faded as that station underwent newsroom and ownership turnover.
+Through this period, KUTV continued to be a solid number-two in late news to KSL, whose newscasts were among the highest-rated in major markets.
+The challenge from KTVX faded as that station underwent newsroom and ownership turnover.
 KUTV's strength in mornings was such that CBS let the station air a local newscast at 7 a.m. in lieu of the first hour of The Early Show.
 King departed in 2007 after 29 years at KUTV, including 23 in evening news.